netwizeBE/site/_hasp/02-hardware.md

 *\*Due to the large number of possible hardware options this selection of polular ESP development boards has been made for the pre-built binaries.*

-**Please note:** Advanced users can build and compile custom configurations using PlatformIO, however this is not currently supported.
+**Note:** Advanced users can build and compile custom configurations using PlatformIO, however this is not currently supported.
 {: .notice--info}

 ## Recommended Display
 ### Lolin TFT 2.4"

-320x240 ILI9341 SPI touchscreens with backlight dimming via PWM are quite cheap to get.
+ILI9341 SPI touchscreens with backlight dimming via PWM are quite cheap to get.
 An ILI9341 TFT display with SPI is required when using a pre-built binary.
 The touchcontroller needs to be the XPT2046 Resistive Touch driver.
-Therefor the Lolin TFT 2.4 Touch Shield is used as the development display of choice.

 The Lolin TFT 2.4" is **plug-and-play** with the 3 recommended ESP development boards.
 If you have another ESP or MCU, you can still use this display using jumper cables.
 You can also solder a row of headers at the bottom of the display to plug it into a breadboard.
+Therefor the Lolin TFT 2.4 Touch Shield is used as the development display of choice.

+#### Backlight Control

 To use PWM dimming on the Lolin TFT 2.4" you must solder the TFT-LED pin to either D1, D2 or D4.
 **D4 is recommended** for backlight control, as this leaves D1 and D2 available as I²C GPIOs.